tmfreiberg/euclids_algorithm_analysis/README.md

 # Here's where we generate the raw data (one-dimensional case).
 # We'll comment this code out once it's done because we don't want to re-do it every time we run our Notebook.
 #a_list = list(range(1,10001))
-#from timeit import default_timer as timer # Only needed if not already pre-loaded.
 #start = timer()
 #H1, H = heilbronn([1],a_list)
 #end = timer()